simonharris/django-wikiwikiweb/docs/source/installation.rst

 .. note::

    This project is under active development.
 It is not yet available under ``pip``.
+Thble on e source code repository is `available on GitHub <https://github.com/simonharris/django-wikiwikiweb>`_.

 The preferred way to install ``django-wikiwikiweb`` will be ``pip``::